Eva Ring: Background

-From 1937—1941, Canada was struggling through The Great Depression and the start of World War II, but it did not stop people from attending horse races.
+From 1937 to 1941, Canada was struggling through The Great Depression and the start of World War II, but it did not stop people from attending horse races.
 It was inexpensive entertainment if one could resist trips to the betting window and simply watch the races.
 For religious reasons, there were no races held on Sunday.
 In the U.S., state governments saw horse racing as a potential "honey pot" to replenish their shrinking coffers.
 They increased taxes on racing revenues in exchange for legalized betting, which in turn, enticed business investors and increased the number of race tracks by 70%.
 Female jockeys did not benefit from that growth because, at the time, they were barred from obtaining a jockey license and competing in the same high stakes races as their male counterparts.
 That didn't change until 1968.